ReiMowakari/My_Projects/README.md

 Hello everyone!
 This repository is my training and examples of work.
-From Skiilbox, Stepik and Coursera.
+From Skillbox, Stepik and Coursera.